Southwest Florida Healthcare Coalition

 Latest documents, plans and annexes from the Southwest Florida Healthcare Coalition.

-Lays out the role of the SWFHCC in supporting coordinated communications and other response efforts between essential partner agencies, institutions, and community-wide emergency response related disciplines throughout the region.
+This plan, which is in effect through 2025 lays out the role of the SWFHCC in supporting coordinated communications and other response efforts between essential partner agencies, institutions, and community-wide emergency response related disciplines throughout the region.

 This annex will provide guidance and outline specific incident response, treatment, and the response protocols necessary to properly plan for, manage, and care for patients during a radiological emergency in which the number and severity of exposed or possibly exposed patients challenges the capability of healthcare coalition member facilities.